 GCMS requires a minimum of 17 Elective credits.
 Elective courses provide students the opportunity to explore issues surrounding museums today and to familiarize themselves with skill sets expected of the specific museum careers they are interested in.
 Students may choose courses from any of the preapproved elective courses, or may petition to the certificate director to substitute other courses when they are germane to their specific interests.
 See below for the petition process.

-The electives courses must fulfill the following two distribution requirements:
+Distribution requirements: The electives courses must fulfill the following two distribution requirements:

 - Topics in Museum Studies (at least one course): A topics-based course involves historical, theoretical, or philosophical exploration of issues surrounding museums, for instance a course on museum ethics (PPPM 571 Cultural Policy, for instance).